For complete information about the event, including tree distribution information and order form, visit the Spring Tree Program page.

 The large shade trees require a minimum 30' by 30' clear area to grow.
 They should not be planted within 20' measured horizontally of any overhead utility lines.
 This year’s program features a great selection of shade trees all suitable for planting in tree lawns (rights-of-way):

-Sugar Maples are native to the Midwest and Eastern U.S. ‘Green Mountain’ is a popular hardy cultivar noted for its straight central trunk and resistance to leaf scorch.
+Sugar Maples (sold out) are native to the Midwest and Eastern U.S. ‘Green Mountain’ is a popular hardy cultivar noted for its straight central trunk and resistance to leaf scorch.
 It has large, dark green leaves that turn orange and scarlet in fall.
 Planting in full sun will give the most intense fall color.
 This maple grows best in well-drained soil but is tolerant of higher pH and clay conditions.
 The sugar maple leaf is the national symbol of Canada.

-Skyline Honeylocust is a thornless and podless Honeylocust that develops a strong central leader and has a broad pyramidal form with ascending branches.
+Skyline Honeylocust (sold out) is a thornless and podless Honeylocust that develops a strong central leader and has a broad pyramidal form with ascending branches.
 The open spreading crown and small leaves result in a filtered shade in the summer that easily lets grass grow under it.
 Its dark green leaves turn bright golden yellow in the fall.
 It is a relatively fast growing tree when young and is relatively tolerant of high pH soils and drought.
 Skyline Honeylocusts are among the most cold hardy honeylocust cultivars.

-Glenleven Linden develops an extremely straight trunk with larger leaves, more open branching and a faster growth rate than other Littleleaf lindens.
+Glenleven Linden (sold out) develops an extremely straight trunk with larger leaves, more open branching and a faster growth rate than other Littleleaf lindens.
 Its inconspicuous white, mid-summer flowers are very fragrant.
 Lindens are pH adaptable and pollution tolerant but prefer well drained soil.
 The leaves are heart shaped and dark green, turning to bright yellow in autumn.
 Lindens generally are very hardy trees once established and maintain their pyramidal shape.

 Western Catalpa is a large tree that grows fairly quickly to an upright, narrow and distinct form that provides interesting winter character.
 Its large leaves (6 – 12 inches long, 3 – 8 inches wide) are bright green in summer, turning yellow-green to brown but often falling before turning.
 Its showy, large white flowers appear in May to June followed by seed pods 8 – 12 inches long that persist into fall and winter.
 It tolerates different soil types and handles alkaline soil and has few insect and disease problems.
 It is on the list of moderately low water-use trees.